parentingteensandtweens.com

 Have her get outside and off her phone.

-A focus on appearance is, by definition, all about how we look to other people.
-The way to offset that is paying attention to how we feel inside.
+A focus on appearance is, by definition, all about how we look at other people.
+The way to offset that is by paying attention to how we feel inside.
 In a constantly connected, constantly comparing world, that’s become a lost art.

 Research shows that girls who have at least an hour or two each day (not including sleep) without devices do better emotionally than girls who are constantly connected.
 For starters, make it a family rule that no one, including parents, uses phones at the dinner table.

-More resources to help you raise confident tween and teen girls
+More resources to help in raising a confident girl

 This post was contributed by Jill Whitney, LMFT.
 She is the mom of two twenty-somethings and a licensed marriage and family therapist in Connecticut.
 In addition to her clinical work, she conducts workshops on talking about sexuality, writes at KeepTheTalkGoing.com, and has been quoted in dozens of articles on relationships and sexuality.
 She’s passionate about improving communication about sexuality, especially between parents and kids.